Kingxukai/linux/Documentation/networking/device_drivers/ethernet/smsc/smc9.rst

 				1 for twisted pair
 				2 for AUI  ( or BNC on some cards )

-How to obtain the latest version?
+How to obtain the woke latest version?

 FTP:
 	ftp://fenris.campus.vt.edu/smc9/smc9-12.tar.gz